wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/2-explore-teams.md

 * **Make and receive PSTN calls**: Microsoft Teams Phone allows users to make and receive Public Switched Telephone Network (PSTN) phone calls with traditional phone service.

-    To enable users to make and receive PSTN calls, you need to connect Phone System to the PSTN.
+    To enable users to make and receive PSTN calls, you need to connect Microsoft Teams Phone to the PSTN.
 Users can then use the Dial Pad to call landlines or mobiles phones on the PSTN.

      ‎:::image type="content" source="../media/make-switched-telephone-network-calls.png" alt-text="Make PSTN calls using the Dial Pad":::